checkpointsw-devsec/cloudguard-cspm-continuous-onboarding/README.md

 # CloudGuard CSPM AWS Continuous Onboarding
 This project is intended to be used to continuously onboard an AWS Public Cloud Account in CloudGuard CSPM.
 You can find the CloudFormation Template JSON files in this folder and the direct link to launch them in your system.
-The IAM Role created are based on my latest CloudFormation Templates [gbrembati / cloudguard-cspm-aws](https://github.com/gbrembati/cloudguard-cspm-aws) and the lambda code is based from the public Check Point Onboarding Scripts [dome9 / onboarding-scripts](https://github.com/dome9/onboarding-scripts)
+The IAM Role created are based on CloudFormation Templates based on [dome9 / policies](https://github.com/dome9/policies) and the lambda code is based from the public Check Point Onboarding Scripts [dome9 / onboarding-scripts](https://github.com/dome9/onboarding-scripts)

 ## How to start?
 At first, you will need to have a CloudGuard CSPM account; if you don't have it, you can create one with these links: